kimrobbin/Minecraft-server/Minecraft_Server.md

    # To get the link you have to first click on the installer and then get the link from the skip button
    wget https://maven.minecraftforge.net/net/minecraftforge/forge/1.20.1-47.3.0/forge-1.20.1-47.3.0-installer.jar

-   # When you have your file run this command
+   # When you have your file run this
+   ls
-   java -jar "Filename/forgefile" --installServer
+   java -jar "filename" --installServer
    # Now way untill the download is done

    #If you want to change the maximum ram use this command and then change the -Xmx4G to your desired max ram
-   nano user_jvm_args.txt
+   nano user_jvm_args.txt # You have to remove the hastage before -Xmx4G

    # Now we are almost done, but we need to start the server for the first time and accept eula
    ./run.sh # This starts the server
-   nano eula # This allows us to change the eula to true
+   nano eula.txt # This allows us to change the eula to true

    # If you type "ls" now you will see a mod folder.
 Move into the folder and put your mods here.
 There are multiple ways to download mod and here is a exemple.
+   # This is a example mod and may not work for your version:
    wget https://mediafilez.forgecdn.net/files/5393/334/ZZ.JJThunder_To_The_Max_1.20.1_v0.2.0.jar # If you need help to get the link follow the video bellow